clowdr-app/clowdr/README.md

    directly access the `user` table.
 It also sets the `lastLoggedInAt` field every time a user logs in.

-BCP: Ed said, "It occurs to me that this note is already out of date, as is the paragraph above it."

 _Note: `lastLoggedInAt` defaults to `now()` hence why updating it with a blank value when there is a constraint conflict results in it reflecting the last logged in time._